Benefits of the American Express Platinum card

 You’ll also get guaranteed 4 p.m. late checkout and there are can be limited-time offers at certain hotels for complimentary nights with a paid stay.
 Cardholders will also have access to The Hotel Collection, which offers room upgrades and up to $100 in hotel credits.
-You must stay two or more nights and can book your stay through the Amex travel portal at amextravel.com or by phone at 800-297-2977.
+You must stay two or more nights and can book your stay through American Express Travel at amextravel.com or by phone at 800-297-2977.

 Airport lounge access

 With the Amex Platinum card, you’ll get unlimited airport lounge access including Priority Pass, Centurion, Delta Sky Club, Escape Lounges and Airspace Lounges around the world.
 Check the guest policy if you travel with a partner or family.
 Enrollment required for select benefits.

 Of note is the unlimited access to Centurion Lounges, where you can enjoy a full meal, drinks and sometimes even a spa treatment – for free.
 It’s exclusive to Amex Platinum and Centurion cardholders.
 And you can bring up to two guests for free.